team-wolfpack/fitcoin-app/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+## Prerequisites
+You need to have the [Angular CLI](https://github.com/angular/angular-cli/blob/master/README.md) installed together with Node and NPM.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.